Wildwood through the Years

 June, 1896

-Under the supervision of John McMinn and Robert Faries, the engineers responsible for Wildwood’s design, the cemetery received its chapel.
+Under the supervision of John McMinn and Robert Faries (the engineers responsible for Wildwood’s design), the cemetery received its chapel.
 Made of sandstone, terracotta, Buffalonian stained glass, and Pennsylvanian lumber, its one of the finest structures completed by either men during their time in Williamsport.
+Contact our office to reserve our chapel space.

 Cemetery Expansion